Tesla Model 3 vs BYD Seal: EV Comparison in Indonesia

 The Model 3 and Seal chase the same buyer: electric-sedan enthusiasts who want an elegant cabin, responsive performance, and modern technology in the upper-mid premium class.
 Both are pure BEVs (not hybrids), so each can be charged at home on an AC charger or at a public DC fast-charging station.
 Because they are positioned so closely, the deciding differences usually come down to charging character and network access, not the basic concept.

-One important thing they share: in the variants compared here, both use an LFP (lithium iron phosphate) battery — the Tesla Model 3 RWD with its LFP pack and the BYD Seal Premium with its LFP Blade pack.
-This chemistry is robust, tolerates being charged to 100% routinely, and tends to age gracefully — good news for long-term ownership costs in Indonesia.
+One important thing they share: in the variants compared here, both use an LFP (lithium iron phosphate) battery.
+The Tesla Model 3 RWD has an LFP pack and the BYD Seal Premium has an LFP Blade pack.
+This chemistry is robust, tolerates being charged to 100% routinely, and tends to age gracefully, good news for long-term ownership costs in Indonesia.
 So on battery care the advice for the two is similar: occasional full charges are fine, and your charging habits need not differ between them.

 Charging speed and network access